 Web Site Links - MyChart may offer links to related medical Web sites not managed by UT Medicine.
 These Web site link(s) are for a patient's informational purposes only.
 UT Medicine does not endorse and has not verified the accuracy of the information in/on these Web sites, and the patient should not rely on any of the information found on the Web sites for purposes of treatment or diagnosis.

 Minor Eligibility - An individual must be age 18 or older to request a personal account.
-Legal guardians of minor children between the ages of 0 and 12 (inclusive) will be able to request proxy MyChart access to the child’s record.
-Minor children between the ages of 13 and 17 (inclusive) will not be eligible to participate in MyChart services.
+Minor children between the ages of 0 and 17 (inclusive) will not be eligible to participate in MyChart services.

 Proxy Access - Individuals age 18 or older may request proxy access to another adult individual's MyChart account by completing the Proxy Access Consent Form and submitting it to Health Information Management Department.
 Such access will only be granted to parties with appropriate consent of the MyChart account holder and only to the extent that the party requesting proxy access can demonstrate the legal right to account holder's medical information.
 Only one person will be granted proxy access to a MyChart account.
 A MyChart account will be activated for both the proxy and the account holder.
 If the proxy's legal relationship with the account holder changes, the proxy must inform the Health Information Management Department, immediately.
 UT Medicine reserves the right to revoke proxy access at any time for any reason.
 Please stop by the Health Information Management Department if you need additional information about Proxy Access.